bobandash/synqsell_shopify/aws/README.md

 ## Roadmap
 I will add the roadmap after talking to users, but before I continue:
-- I need to fix the error handling for a lot of the lambda functions (read about best practices too late), and add DLQ to the Shopify webhook topics.
+- I need to fix the error handling for a lot of the lambda functions (read about best practices too late), make the ECR immutable for prod w/ a CI/CD pipeline to automate build and deploy, and add DLQ to the Shopify webhook topics.